mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 Group unread channels separately
 --------------------------------

-Catch up on all your unread channels in one place at the top of your sidebar with a one-click **Unreads** category.
-By default, Mattermost offers a one-click **Unreads** filter to only show channels with unread activity.
-Instead, you may choose to automatically group unread channels in their own category at the top of your sidebar.
+By default, Mattermost provides a one-click **Unreads** filter to only show channels with unread activity.
+Alternatively, you may choose to automatically group unread channels in their own category at the top of your sidebar.

 Go to **Main Menu > Account Settings > Sidebar**, set **Group unread channels separately** to **On**, then select **Save**.

-- When this setting is enabled, all unread messages appear only in the **Unreads** category.
+- When this setting is enabled, all unread messages appear only in the **Unreads** category, sorted with mentions first.
 - When this setting is disabled, all unread messages appear within their respective categories and channels.
+You can use the **Unread filter** to focus on only unread channels in the sidebar.

 When enabled, unread channels with mentions will sort to the top of the category.